-The cost of books each year of the program is approximately $550.
-Students must also purchase a uniform and student equipment kit which will be used throughout the program.
-The cost of the uniform and student kit is approximately $750 altogether.
-This is the best information available at the time of publishing to the website and is subject to change.
+The cost of books each year of the program is approximately $600.
+Students must also purchase a uniform and student equipment kit, which will be used throughout the program.
+The cost of the uniform and student kit is approximately $800.
+This is the best information available when publishing to the website and is subject to change.

 Upon successful completion of all courses, as outlined in the program of study, graduates from Cambrian's Massage Therapy Program are eligible to write the OSCE and MCQ examinations required for for registered massage therapist credentialing as set out by the College of Massage Therapists of Ontario.
 Graduates are responsible for all costs associated with:

 Graduates of the Massage Therapy program at Cambrian College can receive up to 51 credits toward an undergraduate degree in Kinesiology or Physical & Health Education from Laurentian University